JoHegg/ghini.tour/README.rst

 - Android Studio puts the SDKs somewhere in your computer, check the location. for me, it was at ~/Android/Sdk. let ANDROID_HOME point here.

-- cordova also needs gradle to be in the path. create a symlink ``/opt/android-studio/gradle/gradle-3.2/bin/gradle`` to ``/usr/local/bin``
+* cordova also needs gradle to be in the path. create a symlink ``/opt/android-studio/gradle/gradle-3.2/bin/gradle`` to ``/usr/local/bin``

-- start ``cordova build android`` and be prepared to wait. the first run might take 20 minutes.
-- start ``cordova build android --release`` when your tour is ready to be released.
+- use the ``compile.sh`` script, it's basically ``cordova build android``, but for lazy people.

 keeping track of tours
 ----------------------------

-if you follow the current audiowand instructions, your tours will not be under source control, and you will end with as many checkouts of the audiowand sources as your tours. both things are not particularly desirable, and I suggest we do things slightly differently.
+if you follow the original audiowand instructions, your tours will not be under source control, and you will end with as many checkouts of the audiowand sources as your tours.
+I don't think any of the two things to be particularly desirable, and I suggest we do things slightly differently.

+you first create an audiowand checkout on the root directory, and do remember to ignore it. you can also symlink your existing checkout, if you prefer.

+then you're ready to use our scripts ``create-project`` and ``compile``:

+``create-project`` will:
 - copy the ``audiowand/data`` directory as ``project-data/<project>``,
 - put ``project-data/<project>`` under version control,
 - create your cordova ``<project>`` under ``cordova-projects/``,
 - symlink ``project-data/<project>`` to ``cordova-projects/<project>/www/data``,

 - use the ``compile.sh`` script to compile a project,